loading ...

 15 min

-λ-core evaluates responses across cognitive reasoning, domain knowledge, communication, behavioral indicators, collaboration, and adaptability — each on a 10-point scale with an 80% credible interval.
+λ-CORE evaluates responses across cognitive reasoning, domain knowledge, communication, behavioral indicators, collaboration, and adaptability, each on a 10-point scale with an 80% confidence interval.

 uncertainty is a feature, not a bug.